zoren2/RPG-Game-Project/README.md

 - Learned about language syntax (C++), header files, pointers, object oriented programming, data structures (Lists, Maps, Arrays)

 - In as much as possible, the functions of each the Map rendering, game logic, and Models are separate in their implementation.

-Private fields, private functions and good programming practices allowed for encapsulation.
+- Private fields, private functions and good programming practices allowed for encapsulation.
+For example the only way to retrieve a players statistics is to call its private getStats() method.

 - Polymorphism in this game allows Player and Monsters to inherit the Character class.
 This allowed me to process/code behavior for both Player and Monsters while simultaneously allowing them to have unique behaviors (HP, Agi, Def whereas Globs can Shriek() ).